The Lost Symbol (TV series): Development

-Originally developed as a film to have starred Tom Hanks as Robert Langdon and to be produced and directed by Ron Howard for Columbia Pictures along with the franchise's producers Brian Grazer and John Calley.
+The series was originally developed as a film to have starred Tom Hanks as Robert Langdon and to be produced and directed by Ron Howard for Columbia Pictures, along with the franchise's producers Brian Grazer and John Calley.
 Between 2010 and 2013 Sony Pictures eventually hired three screenwriters for the project, Steven Knight, Dan Brown himself, and Danny Strong.
 In July 2013, Sony Pictures announced they would instead adapt Inferno for an October 14, 2016, release.

 In June 2019, the project was announced to be re-conceived as a television series tentatively titled Langdon.
 The series serves as a prequel to the film series, with Dan Dworkin and Jay Beattie serving as co-creators, showrunners and executive producers.
-Brown, Ron Howard, Brian Grazer, Samie Kim Falvey and Anna Culp will act as additional executive producers.
-The show will be a co-production between Imagine Television Studios, CBS Studios, and Universal Television Studios and was ordered to series on NBC.
+Brown, Howard, Brian Grazer, Samie Kim Falvey, and Anna Culp acted as additional executive producers.
+The show is a co-production between Imagine Television Studios, CBS Studios, and Universal Television Studios and was ordered to series on NBC.
 In March 2021, it was announced the series was picked up to series by Peacock.
 The new title of the series, Dan Brown's The Lost Symbol, was revealed on May 17, 2021, with a trailer for the series.
 The first episode was directed by Dan Trachtenberg, who also is an executive producer on the series.

 On January 24, 2022, Peacock canceled the series after one season.